cierelabs/json-complete/README.md

   - true
   - false

+### Object-Wrapped Boolean
+* Stores true or false as an Object wrapping a Boolean primitive
+* Can store arbitrary data on itself with String or Symbol keys

 ### String
 * Stores text
 * All strings are immutable
 * Two instances of the same string share a reference to the same global string
 * Can hold unicode symbols without special conversions or encodings

+### Object-Wrapped String
+* Stores text as an Object wrapping a String primitive
+* Is represented internally as an array of characters
+* Can store arbitrary data on itself with String or Symbol keys

 ### Number
 * A double-precision 64-bit binary format IEEE 754 value.